JeffreyZhuang/Autopilot-documentation/README.md

 ## Startup

 Turn direct and mode switches to manual, cut throttle, and wait until GNSS fix and it will switch to from boot to manual mode.
+Put it into stabalize mode to make sure control directions are correct.

 ## Takeoff